NOTE: You must get your vehicle inspected AND have it pass a state inspection before you can renew your vehicle registration.

 Texas by Texas Mobile Application

-Texas by Texas (TxT) is a digital assistant that allows Texans to create an online account, manage their government-issued licenses and registrations, receive proactive reminders when it’s time to take action, and complete transactions quickly and securely.
-Annual vehicle registration renewal is available through the Texas by Texas mobile application, which is available in the App Store for iOS devices.
-You may also renew your vehicle registration electronically using Texas by Texas:
+Texas by Texas (TxT) is a digital assistant that allows you to create an online account, manage their government-issued licenses and registrations, receive proactive reminders when it’s time to take action, and complete transactions quickly and securely.
+Annual vehicle registration renewal is available through the Texas by Texas mobile application, which is available in the App Store and in Google Play.
+In the first six months of operation, Texans have processed nearly 700,000 vehicle transactions through Texas by Texas and linked more than one million vehicles for future transactions and registration renewal notices.

-Registration renewal notices are mailed to all registered vehicle owners.
-To register by mail, send the following to your county tax office:
+Registration renewal notices are mailed to registered vehicle owners unless they opt to go paperless.
+To renew by mail, send the following to your county tax office:

 To register your vehicle in person, take your registration renewal notice and proof of current liability insurance to your county tax office or an approved substation.

-If you did not receive your renewal notice, you can renew your registration using your:
+If you do not have a renewal notice, you can renew your registration using one of the following:

 - License Plate Number